johnmichaelkuczynski/NEWASKJM.XYZ/replit.md

 The application acts as a centralized knowledge server providing unified access to philosophical and psychoanalytic texts via a secure internal API.
 It features a 3-column layout with optional username-based login for chat history access.
 All philosophical texts are consolidated into a unified "Common Fund" knowledge base.

 #### User Authentication
-- **Username Login**: Simple username-only login (no password) for convenience, suitable for demo/casual use
+- **Username Login**: Simple username-only login (no password) for convenience.
-- **Chat History**: Logged-in users can access their past conversations via "My Chats" dropdown
+- **Chat History**: Logged-in users can access past conversations.
-- **Download**: Each conversation can be downloaded as a text file
+- **Download**: Each conversation can be downloaded as a text file.
-- **Guest Migration**: In-progress conversations are automatically migrated when users log in (no data loss)
+- **Guest Migration**: In-progress conversations are automatically migrated when users log in.

 #### UI/UX Decisions
-- **Layout**: A unified single-page layout with 3 columns (philosophers sidebar, settings, main content) containing seven vertically stacked sections, accessible by scrolling.
+- **Layout**: A unified single-page layout with 3 columns (philosophers sidebar, settings, main content) containing seven vertically stacked sections.
 - **Visuals**: Animated Kuczynski icon, AI-generated portrait avatars, minimalistic design with elegant typography, dark mode support, and visual section dividers.

 #### Technical Implementations